CodeLouisville/C-Sharp-Weekly-Challenge/Challenges/Week5/README.md

 * The create view.

 Here's what I need you to complete for me:
+* Finish the create method for creating a new employee.
 * Create the view and method for seeing the details of an employee.
 * Create the view and mothods for deleting an employee.
 * Enable sorting on the index view, so we can easily sort our employees.